mogsie/minty/README.md

 ## DOCS: Completely out of sync, will be updating soon

+## EXAMPLES: The code examples are a sample of the best features that already work in minty's current incarnation.
+Ignore the docs for now.

 ## Features

 - **Type-safe HTML generation** - Catch errors at compile time, not runtime